zzq1015/youtube-accel/README.md

 rrx---sn-xxxxxx-xxxx.c.youtube.com
 ```

-To find out the exact host name, use "Inspect Element" (Or press F12), go to the `Network` tab, and refresh the page when watching a video.
+To find the exact hostname, use "Inspect Element" (Or press F12), go to the `Network` tab, and refresh the page when watching a video.

 You can try `nslookup` the address in Command Pronpt/Terminal like this: